- What are ETF issuers?

 Who are the biggest ETF issuers?

-Vanguard and iShares continue to dominate the ETF market in Australia with the largest funds under management (FUM).
-BetaShares has consistently been gaining traction over the last few years after taking 3rd spot from SPDR last year.
-Combined, the top 3 issuers account for 72% of all money invested in ETFs.
+In 2021, Vanguard and iShares continue to dominate the ETF market in Australia with the largest funds under management (FUM).
+BetaShares has consistently been gaining traction over the last few years after taking the third spot from SPDR in 2019.
+Combined, the top three issuers account for 63% of all money invested in ETFs.

 Which issuers are growing the fastest?

-Vanguard continues to dominate the ETF market in Australia, after seeing an increase of $3.8b in FUM (27% growth).
-Half of this growth was driven by money pouring into the Vanguard Australian Shares Index ETF (VAS), which is the largest ETF in Australia, as the ETF took in over $1.6b over the year.
+The majority of this was driven by money pouring into the Vanguard Australian Shares Index ETF (ASX: VAS), which is the largest ETF in Australia.
+VAS took in over $1.8b over the year.

 Which issuer earns the most money?

-We thought it would be interesting to examine just how much money these ETF Issuers make.
-We took the cost of each of the issuer’s underlying ETFs in their product suite and multiplied by the total respective FUM in each ETF to get an annual revenue estimate.
+Australian ETF issuers make a lot of money, and we wanted to find out just how much.
+We took the cost of each of the issuer’s underlying ETFs in their product suite and multiplied this by the total respective FUM in each ETF to get an annual revenue estimate.

-ETF Issuers made an annual revenue of almost $200m from their management fees, with the top 5 revenue making providers accounting for over 80% of the total revenue pool.
-BetaShares is the top earner thanks to their suite of smart beta and higher cost products.
-BetaShares earned $45.2m in annual revenue for their 61 ETFs, accounting for almost a third of the Australian market ETFs available.
-Even though they manage half of Vanguard’s FUM, they make more money because their weighted average ETF cost is almost triple Vanguard’s.
+ETF issuers made an annual revenue of $464m from their management fees, with the top five revenue-making providers accounting for 86% of the total revenue pool.
+Magellan is the top earner, thanks to their expensive fee of over 1.3%.
+They manage close to $15 billion.
+BetaShares comes in second place, earning $74.4m.
+Even though BetaShares has just over half of Vanguard’s FUM, they make more money because their weighted average ETF cost (0.48%) is almost triple Vanguard’s.

 Top 10 ETF Issuers by Revenue